Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 6 Therefore, as you received Christ Jesus the Lord, so walk in him, 7 rooted and built up in him and established in the faith, just as you were taught, abounding in thanksgiving.
 8 See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.
 9 For in him the whole fullness of deity dwells bodily, 10 and you have been filled in him, who is the head of all rule and authority.
 11 In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, 12 having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.
 13 And you, who were dead in your trespasses and the uncircumcision of your flesh, God made alive together with him, having forgiven us all our trespasses, 14 by canceling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross.

 There are many ways that the excess baggage we carry could hamper our walk in the Spirit.
-If, like Nicodemus, we tend to rely strictly to the letter of law, we will hamper the work of the Spirit in our faith walk.
+If, like Nicodemus, we tend to rely strictly upon the letter of law, we will hamper the work of the Spirit in our faith walk.
 Satan uses such baggage to draw believers away from the Lord.
 Thus admonition: See to it that no one takes you captive by philosophy and empty deceit, according to human tradition, according to the elemental spirits of the world, and not according to Christ.

-Even after God sent Jesus to die for our sins and overcome the judgement for the law, we still hear those who non-spiritual questions, for example: “What is the proper attire for church; do I wear a suit and tie?”
+Even after God sent Jesus to die for our sins and overcome the judgment for the law, we still hear those who non-spiritual questions, for example: “What is the proper attire for the church; do I wear a suit and tie?”
 Or when in prayer we may ask: “Is it necessary to cover one’s head and must we observe a diet that is in agreement with the law?”
 And so on…